 This is called fallback content — this will be displayed if the browser accessing the page doesn't support the

 <video>element, allowing us to provide a fallback for older browsers.
-This can be anything you like; in this case we've provided a directly link to the video file, so the user can at least access it some way regardless of what browser they are using.
+This can be anything you like; in this case, we've provided a direct link to the video file, so the user can at least access it some way regardless of what browser they are using.

 The embedded video will look something like this:

 There's a problem with the above example, which you may have noticed already if you've tried to access the live link above with an older browser like Internet Explorer or even an older version of Safari.
-The video won't play!
-This because different browsers support different video (and audio) formats.
+The video won't play, because different browsers support different video (and audio) formats.
 Fortunately, there are things you can do to help prevent this from being a problem.